safesoftware/FMETraining/ServerAdmin5Customization/Exercise1_WebConnections.md

 It is good to run the workspace in FME Desktop before uploading it to FME Server.
 If the workspace does not run in FME Desktop than it will not run in FME Server.

-Click the Run button to make sure you have properly configured the workspace.
+Click **Run** to make sure you have properly configured the workspace.

 ![](./Images/5.406.RunButton.png)